contao/docs/docs/dev/framework/content-elements.md

 {{% /tab %}}

 {{% tab title="Annotation" %}}
-{{< version-tag "4.8" >}} A content element can be registered using the `ContentElement` annotation.
+A content element can be registered using the `ContentElement` annotation.
 The annotation can be used on the class of the content element, if the class is invokable (has an `__invoke` method) or extends from the `AbstractContentElementController`.
 Otherwise the annotation can be used on the method that will deliver the response.